Supercontinuum Generation by Saturated Second-Order Nonlinear Interactions: Conclusion

 \section{Conclusion}

-We have established a theoretical model of supercontinuum generation based on saturated quasi-static $\chi^{(2)}$ interactions, and have experimentally verified this model by studying spectral broadening in PPLN nanowaveguides.
-In contrast with the effective self-phase modulation that occurs with cascaded $\chi^{(2)}$ interactions, here spectral broadening occurs due to rapid amplitude modulations across the pulse envelope of the fundamental and second harmonic.
-This process generates coherent octaves of bandwidth with picojoules of pulse energy, and produces $f$-$2f$ beatnotes that can remain in-phase across 100's of nanometers of bandwidth.
-This behavior simplifies $f$-$2f$ detection and improves the signal-to-noise ratio of the detected $f_\mathrm{CEO}$ beatnote since the detected photocurrent can be integrated over many comb lines.
+We have established a theoretical model of supercontinuum generation based on saturated quasi-static $\chi^{(2)}$ interactions, and have demonstrated the first experimental verification of this model by studying spectral broadening in PPLN nanowaveguides.
+In contrast with the effective self-phase modulation that occurs with cascaded $\chi^{(2)}$ interactions, here spectral broadening occurs due to a femtosecond amplitude substructure that forms across the pulse envelope of the fundamental and second harmonic.
+This process generates coherent octaves of bandwidth with picojoules of pulse energy and produces f-2f beatnotes that can remain in phase across hundreds of nanometers of bandwidth.
+These broadband beatnotes simplify f-2f detection and improve the signal-to-noise ratio of the detected $f_\mathrm{CEO}$ beatnote since the detected photocurrent can be integrated over many comb lines.
 Finally, we use our model to derive a set of scaling laws that provide simple design rules for devices based on saturated $\chi^{(2)}$ interactions.
+These scaling laws suggest that $\chi^{(2)}$ supercontinua may access substantially lower energy scales than state-of-the-art $\chi^{(3)}$ devices both by using longer nonlinear sections and shorter input pulses.